 …and you should see the contents of the file.

-Fill out the form, entering a title for your blog, and leaving the user name as “admin”.
-Enter a secure password and keep a note of it.
+Fill out the form, entering a title for your blog, and entering a name for the admin user.
+(Note: do not choose “admin”, as it is easy to guess.
+Choose something else, perhaps your own name, say followed by a number, like “mike382”).
+Enter a secure password and keep a note of it, or use the password already filled in.
 Enter an email address where indicated.

 You will see a page saying “Success!” and a button to log in.
-Click that, and log in as user admin, using the password you chose earlier.
+Click that, and log in, with the user name and password you chose earlier.

 The WordPress Dashboard will appear.
 Congratulations!
 You have successfully installed WordPress on your Raspberry Pi.

 A Note on Speed

 When a user visits your blog, a large post will load into their browser in about 2 seconds, if you are running WordPress on a Raspberry Pi 2 or 3.
 In order to make posts load faster, I would recommend using the wp-super-cache plugin for WordPress.
 Wp-super-cache will create and serve cached copies of each post, which will load into the visitor’s browser in less than a second.
 Even if you decide not to use caching, a load time of 2 seconds will still make your blog faster than many Internet sites.

 A Note on Security

 If you plan on making the blog internet-facing, make sure that the WordPress user and password is properly secure and hard to guess.
 There are many guides on the Internet offering more WordPress security tips.